-5 ways to take charge of your professional development in 2020
+5 ways to take charge of your professional development this year

 Professional development is everyone’s personal responsibility.
 Rather than wait passively for your employer to provide learning opportunities for you to upskill, it’s essential instead to prioritise and invest in it, especially in a tumultuous job market.